In this article we review the Fostex TM2 Bluetooth adapter & IEM, which is selling for €269 Euro.

-Disclaimer: FOSTEX sent us the TM2 for this review, free of charge.
+Disclaimer: We were sent the Fostex TM2 for this review, free of charge.
 All thoughts and experiences with the product are naturally my own.
 You can find more about it here: https://www.fostexinternational.com/docs/products/TM2.shtml

 I am quite thrilled to review this product as I have nothing but good experiences from anything I’ve ever tested from Fostex.
 They’re very meticulous about their products and judging from my experiences, they always deliver.